mattiasoldani/succobt/README.md

 # succobt
-This is **succobt**, a set of tools for early manipulation and online analysis of the data collected at INSULAb-like beamtests &mdash; see, e.g., [this presentation](https://indico.cern.ch/event/731649/contributions/3237202/).
+This is **succobt**, a set of tools for early manipulation and online analysis of the data collected at INSULAb-like beamtests &mdash; see, e.g., [this presentation](https://indico.cern.ch/event/731649/contributions/3237202/) and [this other project](https://github.com/mattiasoldani/anaKrys).
 In particular

 - `asciinroot_to_root_pp/` takes the data output of the DAQ system (both waveform ROOT files and ASCII files with tracking data and digitizer fast analysis) and merges all the single-event information in dedicated level-2 ROOT files;
 - `ascii_stripper_merger/` takes the DAQ output ASCII files (typically one file per spill) and merges all the files of a single run into a single ASCII file;